Perpetual Spinach illustration

 What is the best month to plant Perpetual Spinach in Zone 10a?

-The best time to plant Perpetual Spinach in Zone 10a is around Jan 9, when soil temperatures are suitable and frost risk has passed.
+The best time to start Perpetual Spinach in Zone 10a is Jan.
+Begin seeds indoors around Jan 9, then transplant outdoors after the last frost date of Feb 20.

 How long does Perpetual Spinach take to harvest?